containers/crun-vm/docs/2-podman-docker.md

 Similarly to directories, you can bind mount regular files into the VM, where they appear as block devices:

+> [!WARNING]
+>
-> :warning: The warning about SELinux relabeling on the command above also
+> The warning about SELinux relabeling on the command above also applies here.
-> applies here.

 ```console
 $ podman run \